 8 Tips for Hiring a Residential Painter

-Finding a talented contractor to paint your home can be challenging.
+Finding talented home painters can be challenging.
 From understanding the estimate to seeing your vision come to life, use these tips to feel confident in your decision and avoid any surprises.

-Whether you’ve moved to a new area or have lived in the same city for years, finding a talented contractor to paint your home can be challenging.
-Leaning on word-of-mouth or random websites to find contractors usually leads to more questions than answers.
+Whether you’ve moved to a new area or have lived in the same city for years, finding local painters to update your home can be challenging.
+Leaning on word-of-mouth or random websites to find a professional painter usually leads to more questions than answers.

 The ambiguity in pricing and frustrations with communication makes even the most reasonable person question if their standards are too high.
-To relieve any uncertainty about cost fairness and quality expectations, we’ve created a list of 10 tips to help you evaluate your next painter.
+To relieve any uncertainty about cost fairness and quality expectations, we’ve created a list of 10 tips to help you evaluate a painting contractor.

 1. Understanding the Estimate

 You shouldn’t feel like an estimate was created based on what you can afford.
 There needs to be a clear rationale as to why you’re paying a specific number.
-Residential painters typically charge based on three things; materials, labor and time.
+A home painter typically charge based on three things; materials, labor, and time.

-If the quote you are given isn’t clear, ask these questions to ensure you understand cost:
+If the quote you are given isn’t clear, ask these questions to ensure you understand the cost:

 • Scope of the project: What areas in my home are included in the quote?
 What preparation is expected of the homeowner versus the crew?
 What repairs are needed?
 How long will the entire job take?

 • Materials: What brand and type of paint do you use?
 Is the price of the paint included in the estimate?
-How many coats of paint are included for each space?
+How many coats of paint are included in each space?

-• Labor & Other Costs: How many people will working on the project?
+• Labor & Other Costs: How many people will work on the project?
 Does the total cost include taxes?
 What do you typically pay employees per hour?

 2. Premium Materials

 We hire experts to understand what materials are best for each space in our home.
-Painters should provide details about the type of paint they are using in each room and explain the value of each selection to justify the cost.
+The right painter should provide details about the type of paint they are using in each room and explain the value of each selection to justify the cost.

 Usually, higher-quality paint: